 Your RV may include a 3.6 KW (3600 watts) LP gas generator intended for use when camping 'off-grid' or remote areas where no 120-volt service is available.
-See operating manual (DVD) included in your owner information packet for specific operation and maintenance.
+See operating manual included in your owner information packet or downloadable on the Cummins website for specific operation and maintenance.